 In arriving at six years, Justice Lowe would have taken into account the time that had elapsed since the crime and Agostini’s otherwise good character.

-Had the charge of murder been upheld by the jury, Lowe would have had far greater scope for sentence, including a sentence of death - which remained as an option until it was abolished in Victoria in 1975.
+Had the charge of murder been upheld by the jury, Lowe would have had far greater scope for sentencing, including a sentence of death - which remained as an option until it was abolished in Victoria in 1975.

 The defence of provocation